-You’ll spend at least $75 for a mid-level tablet, with a maximum price tag around $400.
+You’ll spend at least $75 for a mid-level tablet, with a maximum price tag of around $400.

-Like the beginner tablet, most mid-level tablets do not include a display screen; you connect the tablet to a computer.
+Like the beginner tablet, most mid-level tablets do not include a display screen.
+Instead, you must connect the tablet to a computer.
 But a few mid-level drawing tablets do offer a display screen, allowing you to draw directly on the display.
 These tend to sit at the higher end of the price range.

 Professional-level tablets must be able to measure at last 2,048 levels of pressure sensitivity.
 They also offer a minimum of 16.7 million individual display colors and a minimum screen resolution of 5,000 lines per inch.

 Professional tablets typically cost a minimum of $400.
-These tablets are much more likely to include a built-in display screen than beginner- or mid-level tablets.
-Industrial units will cost $2,000 or more.
+These tablets are much more likely to include a built-in display screen than beginner-level tablets and mid-level tablets.
+Industrial units tend to cost $2,000 or more.